lelivrescolaire/skulpt-dist/README.md

-# Skulpt repository for bower
+# Skulpt repository for npm

-test change